hori/BleHygrometer/README.md

 # BleHygrometer

-This is a example of project with BLE hygrometer.
+This is a minimal example of project with BLE hygrometer.
 It show humidity from BLE hygrometer.

 <img src="https://raw.githubusercontent.com/hori/BleHygrometer/images/screenshot.png" height="400">